awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancers.md

 The idle timeout value, in seconds\.
 The default is 60 seconds\.

 `routing.http.drop_invalid_header_fields.enabled`
-Indicates whether HTTP headers with invalid header fields are removed by the load balancer \(`true`\) or routed to targets \(`false`\)\.
+Indicates whether HTTP headers with header fields that are not valid are removed by the load balancer \(`true`\) or routed to targets \(`false`\)\.
 The default is `false`\.
+Elastic Load Balancing requires that message header names contain only alphanumeric characters and hyphens\.

 `routing.http2.enabled`
 Indicates whether HTTP/2 is enabled\.
 The default is `true`\.

 ## IP Address Type<a name="ip-address-type"></a>

-You can set the IP address type of your Internet\-facing load balancer when you create it or after it is active\.
-Note that internal load balancers must use IPv4 addresses\.
+You can set the types of IP addresses that clients can use with your Internet\-facing load balancer\.
+Clients must use IPv4 addresses with internal load balancers\.

-The following are the load balancer IP address types:
+The following are the IP address types:

 `ipv4`
-The load balancer supports only IPv4 addresses \(for example, 192\.0\.2\.1\)
+Clients must connect to the load balancer using IPv4 addresses \(for example, 192\.0\.2\.1\)

 `dualstack`
-The load balancer supports both IPv4 and IPv6 addresses \(for example, 2001:0db8:85a3:0:0:8a2e:0370:7334\)\.
+Clients can connect to the load balancer using both IPv4 addresses \(for example, 192\.0\.2\.1\) and IPv6 addresses \(for example, 2001:0db8:85a3:0:0:8a2e:0370:7334\)\.

-Clients that communicate with the load balancer using IPv4 addresses resolve the A record and clients that communicate with the load balancer using IPv6 addresses resolve the AAAA record\.
-However, the load balancer communicates with its targets using IPv4 addresses, regardless of how the client communicates with the load balancer\.
+When you enable dual\-stack mode for the load balancer, Elastic Load Balancing provides an AAAA DNS record for the load balancer\.
+Clients that communicate with the load balancer using IPv4 addresses resolve the A DNS record\.
+Clients that communicate with the load balancer using IPv6 addresses resolve the AAAA DNS record\.

+The load balancer communicates with targets using IPv4 addresses, regardless of how the client communicates with the load balancer\.
+Therefore, the targets do not need IPv6 addresses\.

 For more information, see [IP Address Types for Your Application Load Balancer](load-balancer-ip-address-type.md)\.